haskell/text-icu/README.markdown

 This library is implemented as bindings to the well-respected [ICU library](http://www.icu-project.org/), which is not included.
-The versions of ICU currently supported are 4.0 and newer.
+The versions of ICU currently supported are 4.0 and newer;
+verified at least up to ICU version 55.

 # Get involved!